Person Wearing Black Jacket in the Middle of Forest

-But then I came across Dr. Amishi Jha’s research, which describes attention as a flashlight.
-We only get one flashlight, and it can only shine on one thing at a time.
+Then I learned about Dr. Amishi Jha’s research, and it hit me like a ton of bricks.
+Attention works like a flashlight—you only get ONE, and it can only shine on one thing at a time.
 Multitasking, I learned, is actually task switching, and it comes with costs—slowed progress, more mistakes, and emotional exhaustion.
 Even more, I was missing connections because I was too busy task-switching my way through life.

 Now, I’m all about single-tasking.
 I’ll admit, I’m far from perfect, and there are times when multitasking feels unavoidable.
 Still, I try to protect certain times in the day for a few essential things:

-- Savoring the Good: A walk outdoors, a good cup of coffee, music that lifts me up—these moments become more meaningful when I notice and savor them.
+• Savoring the Good: A walk outdoors, a good cup of coffee, music that energizes me—these moments become more meaningful when I notice and savor them.

 Being intentional in noticing truly helps optimize my happiness, relationships, and performance.